nitti510x/ai-agent-product-website/README.md

 The application uses a modern serverless architecture:

 - **Frontend**: React application with Vite
+- **Backend**:
-- **Backend**: Supabase Edge Functions for serverless API endpoints and Express.js API server
+  - Supabase Edge Functions for serverless API endpoints
+  - Express.js API server for database operations
 - **Database**:
   - Railway PostgreSQL for plans and subscription data
   - Supabase PostgreSQL for user authentication and other app data